Cadiz City Tourist Spots

 Cadiz City, Negros Occidental: The City Which Reminded of Spain

-There are many places in the Philippines that had undergone a name change since the arrival of the Spanish.
-Some got their name under the whim of significant people at the time, while some got theirs due to their similarities with that of Spain’s.
-The city of Cadiz was among those places.
+Many places in the Philippines had undergone a name change since the arrival of the Spanish.
+Some got their name at the whim of significant people at the time, while some got theirs due to their similarities with that of Spain.
+The city was among those places.

-Located at the northern section of the province of Negros Occidental, the city that is now Cadiz got its name for its similar location in the north to that of a Spanish seaport which reminded the Spaniards of the semblance.
-Cadiz, while not immediately a city, has had its name since 1861.
+Located in the northern section of the province of Negros Occidental, the city now Cadiz got its name for its similar location in the north to that of a Spanish seaport which reminded the Spaniards of the semblance.
+The place, while not immediately a city, has had its name since 1861.

 Cadiz City Tourist Spots